Anonymousauthor2024/Supplementary-documentation/rebuttal/rebuttal response.md

 **Removal of Design Implication for Web2 (ReviewerA&C)**:
 We acknowledge the significant differences between Web2 and the Web3 ecosystem.
 Following the reviewer's suggestion, we will remove the design implications related to Web2.
-This removal is reasonable and does not affect the completeness or contributions of our paper, as our work serves as a cornerstone for future Web3 security initiatives and a model for usable security.

 ### ReviewerA
 **Clarification of the Relationship Between Methods and Findings**: